 - The minimum scholarship amount will be $1,000.

 Scholarship applicants must:

-- Be enrolled full-time at Idaho State University or Eastern Idaho Technical College during both Fall 2017 and Spring 2018
+- Be enrolled full-time at Idaho State University or College of Eastern Idaho (formerly Eastern Idaho Technical College) during both Fall 2018 and Spring 2019

 - Be full-time undergraduate/vocational student

 - Be in good academic standing (GPA of 2.0 or higher)

 - Be 25 years of age or older during the calendar year when the funds are first released.
 For example, you must have been born no later than December 31, 1993, to be eligible for the 2017-2018 scholarship cycle.

 - Provide the contact information for a former/current employer or instructor who is willing to fill out a short recommendation form